DNA replication is described as semiconservative. What does this ... | Study Prep in Pearson+

 1

-Recall that during replication, the two strands of the parental DNA separate, and each serves as a template for the synthesis of a new complementary strand.
+Recall the three models of DNA replication proposed historically: conservative, semiconservative, and dispersive replication.

-Recognize that the result is two daughter DNA molecules, each containing one strand from the original molecule and one newly made strand.
+Define semiconservative replication: In this model, each of the two parental DNA strands serves as a template for a new strand, resulting in two DNA molecules, each composed of one old (parental) strand and one newly synthesized strand.

-Contrast this with other models such as conservative replication (where one molecule has both original strands and the other has both new strands) and dispersive replication (where strands are mixtures of old and new segments).
+Contrast semiconservative replication with other models: Conservative replication would produce one molecule with both old strands and one with both new strands, while dispersive replication would produce strands with interspersed old and new DNA segments.

-Conclude that semiconservative replication ensures genetic continuity by preserving one original strand in each daughter DNA molecule.
+Conclude that the semiconservative model explains that each daughter DNA double helix contains one parental strand and one newly synthesized strand, preserving half of the original molecule in each new DNA.

 Watch next